GDSC-DJU/24SolChl_CoolFridge/README.md

 In the future, we plan to add 'automatic recording of expired products' and 'AI recommended storage methods' features to **address the issues of excessive purchase and improper storage more thoroughly.**

-**Our ultimate goal is to significantly reduce food waste.** To accomplish this, we will provide user-friendly UI/UX and practical features, making our application easily accessible for many people.
+**Our ultimate goal is to significantly reduce food waste.** To accomplish this, we will provide user-friendly UI/UX and practical features, making our application easily accessible to many people.
 We endeavor to foster a user-friendly structure and convenient features that can solve real problems, with the aim of **encouraging individual actions to become the majority.
 This collective contribution to reducing environmental pollution is the core value and objective of our project.**